 Using Helm

-Before deploying Midaz with Helm, make sure you have the following in place:
+Before deploying Midaz with Helm, make sure you have:

-- Helm 3+ – Helm must be installed and available.
-Run
+- Helm 3+ – Installed and available (

 helm version